 6.1 General

-This subclause contains specific advice for Python about the possible presence of vulnerabilities as described in ISO/IEC 24772-1:202X and provides specific guidance on how to avoid them in Python code.
+This subclause contains specific advice for Python about the possible presence of vulnerabilities as described in ISO/IEC 24772-1:202X and provides specific avoidance mechanisms.
 This section mirrors ISO/IEC 24772-1:202X clause 6 in that the vulnerability “Type system [IHN]” is found in 6.2 of ISO/IEC 24772-1:202X, and Python specific avoidance mechanisms are found in subclause 6.2 “Type system [IHN]” and its subclauses in this document.

 Note that the avoidance mechanisms provided in this document apply to Python as specified in the Python 3.9.0 documentation.
 Python is extended by several commonly used libraries that can have behaviours different from those documented by the Python standard.
 This document does not address these additional libraries.